 Develop your writing and filmmaking skills while learning about the films, writers and directors that have shaped the medium by studying for our BA (Hons) Writing and Film degree in Cambridge.

-"I was always very interested in the visual world as a kid.
-Studying film was the perfect way to combine a passion for photography with movement and sound as well."
+"I was always very interested in the visual world.
+Studying film was the perfect way to combine a passion for photography with movement and sound."

 You’ll learn to tell stories which engage audiences, whether you want to write poetry, drama, short fiction, or make films and documentaries.
 You’ll explore and develop professional writing techniques related to film including screenwriting and film journalism.

 You’ll get invaluable feedback on all of your creative writing work from professional writers, including our teaching staff and Royal Literary Fund fellows, as well as your fellow students.
 This will offer you the unique opportunity to consider a range of responses to your work, as well as sharpening your own critical skills.

 Investigating filmmaking practices from all over the world, and learning the language of film from the perspective of a filmmaker, you’ll make your own short films in video, animation or 16mm format, with full training in camera operation, sound recording and editing from professional filmmakers.
 If you specialise in filmmaking, you’ll put your well-practised skills to the test in a project that, once complete, will be screened at the Cambridge Arts Picturehouse.
 The best may also be selected for showing at the Cambridge Film Festival.
 You’ll learn to write knowledgeably and critically about film, giving you even more opportunities to get involved in Cambridge’s exciting arts scene.

 Our optional modules allow you to further explore your interests or specialise for a particular career.
 In Years 2 and 3, you can also learn a language on our Anglia Language Programme and what’s more, you can choose to study abroad as part of your course and expand your cultural horizons and apply for funding to cover the cost.